vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 PUT Method
 ^^^^^^^^^^

-Sometimes, it is also a good option to check for the various HTTP verbs that are availble such as GET, PUT, DELETE, etc.
+Sometimes, it is also a good option to check for the various HTTP verbs that are available such as GET, PUT, DELETE, etc.
 This can be done by making an OPTIONS request.

 Curl can be used to check the available options (supported http verbs):